 Data accuracy meaning

 Data accuracy is the most critical aspect of data quality.
-It ensures that your company’s business processes are based on reliable and appropriate information, which will lead to better decision-making capabilities in all areas, including planning, forecasting, budgeting intelligence & more!
+It ensures that your company’s business processes are based on reliable and appropriate information, leading to better decision-making capabilities in all areas, including planning, forecasting, budgeting intelligence & more!

 A company’s planning, forecasting, budgeting, business intelligence, and all such activities are based on the accuracy of the data.